philnewm/ansible-vscode/README.md

 Role description

-This role includes a vagrant based molecule testing setup as a submodule at `molecule/default`
+This role includes a vagrant based molecule testing setup as a submodule at `molecule`

 ## Structure